FC Marek Dupnitsa: Marek (1947–1970)

-In 1947, Slavia, Levski, ZHSK, and Athletic decided to merge into one club, which was named Marek, after the nickname of Stanke Dimitrov, a local hero of the Communist party.
-Marek is an abbreviation for Marxist, Antifascist, Revolutionary, Emigrant, Communist.
+In 1947, Slavia, Levski, ZHSK, and Athletic decided to merge into one club, which was named Marek, after the nickname of Stanke Dimitrov, a local hero of the Bulgarian Communist Party.
+Marek is an abbreviation of "Marxist, Antifascist, Revolutionary, Emigrant, Communist."

 In 1948, Marek became a part of the newly created first division, the Bulgarian A PFG, finishing eighth out of ten clubs in season 1948–49.
 The club was relegated to 2nd division, B PFG, in 1950.
 Marek subsequently won promotions to the Bulgarian A PFG in 1952 and 1956, followed by immediate relegation to B PFG the following seasons, 1953 and 1957, respectively.
 During these years, Marek's greatest achievement was 5th place in the Bulgarian A PFG during the 1960–61 season.
 The team's coach at that time was Lyuben Petrov.
 Up until the mid-1970s, Marek bounced back and forth between the first and second divisions of Bulgarian football.